 Hydrographic surveying in ultra-shallow, inland and enclosed waters can prove extremely challenging and often presents increased risks and obstacles to both personnel and equipment.
 These considerations include health and safety issues, potential damage to equipment, lack of suitable launch sites and regions where submerged debris and physical seabed characteristics can make an area particularly hazardous to survey.
-In these locations, traditional manned survey vessels are often unsuited, inefficient or incapable of completing a successful survey.
-In November of last year, Unmanned Survey Solutions, with support from Swathe Services, was tasked with completing a hydrographic survey of such an area.
+In these locations, traditional manned survey vessels are often unsuitable, inefficient or incapable of completing a successful survey.
+In November 2016, Unmanned Survey Solutions, with support from Swathe Services, was tasked with completing a hydrographic survey of such an area.

 Located in North-Eastern Spain, the Port of Tarragona is one of the leading port operators in Catalonia and sets a benchmark for the maritime and port community across Spain and the Mediterranean.
 In 2015, almost 33,000,000 tons of goods and 2,721 vessels passed through the port.
 The port authority required a bathymetric survey of a previously uncharted section of the Riu Francoli, which flows into the busy port.
 The port authority wished to assess the site for potential future development and required an initial bathymetric survey and appraisal of the site.
 The port authorities’ required sub-decimetre horizontal positioning accuracy and decimetre depth accuracy.
 The area was previously uncharted due to extremely shallow sections with submerged rocks, extensive sections of weeds and other hazards.
 This made much of the proposed survey area inaccessible to manned vessels and, as such rendered the use of traditional survey methodology near impossible.
 Instead the recently developed Inception Class USV Mark I was used.